rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

-Nowadays it is common to implement HTTPS for the sites and APIs we develop, well that’s fine but it is not enough to protect users from being hacked because there are chances of identity getting stolen, and an extra security layer should be applied.
+Nowadays it is common to implement HTTPS for the sites and APIs we develop, well that’s fine but it is not enough to protect users from being hacked because there are still chances of identities getting stolen, and an extra security layer should be applied.
 In this post, we are going to explain why only HTTPS is not enough to secure our sites and how can we improve user’s protection.
 But first, let’s recap with a few definitions.